MORE than £7million will be pumped into a Hampshire business zone to help create 1,000 new jobs, a government minister has confirmed.

-- Car destroyed in fire at caravan park
+- Car destroyed in fire at Hampshire car park

 It came as Kris Hopkins MP, minister for housing and local growth at the Department for Communities and Local Government (DCLG) paid a visit to Fareham College's new CEMAST centre of excellence, which will open in September, and viewed plans for Fareham Borough Council's new innovation centre.